top of page

 Executive Director

-& Co-Founder
+& Co-Creator

 Sara Bomani

-Co-Founder &
+Co-Creator &

 “My daughter joined the program last year, and she learned so much.
 Most importantly, she was able to step out of her comfort zone to participate and speak at the in-person events.
 She looked forward to it every Monday and Sunday Fun Day.” ~Marta, Houses of STEAM parent